-Natalina Zlatevska is Associate Professor of Marketing at the University of Technology Sydney.
+Natalina Zlatevska is Associate Head (External Engagement) of the Marketing Department and Associate Professor of Marketing at the University of Technology Sydney.
 She holds a PhD in marketing from The University of Sydney.

 Her interests include the study of marketing influences on eating behavior, self-regulation, and cognition.
 Her research has been published in the Journal of Marketing, Journal of Retailing, International Journal of Research in Marketing, Journal of Business Research, European Journal of Marketing, and Journal of the Association for Consumer Research.